- Reason 1: Lock-in Effect

 https://helpx.adobe.com/manage-account/using/cancel-subscription.html

-He logged into his account and clicked on the button that said: [Manage Plan].
-Then he provided a short summary why he wanted to cancel his subscription and Adobe offered him an extra month of free usage instead, which Josef accepted.
-Wow, thank you Adobe!
+He logged into his account, clicked on the button labeled [Manage Plan], and provided a brief reason for canceling.
+Adobe responded by offering him an extra month of free usage, which Josef accepted.

-But this neither solved the problem that the subscription in general was too expensive.
-Yet it bought him another month to look for alternative software.
-At least he thought it did.
-Finally, in early December 2019, Josef K. logged back into his account to finally cancel his subscription for good, only to realize that the [Manage Plan] button had disappeared from his account.
+Finally, in early December 2019, Josef K. logged back into his account, ready to cancel his subscription for good.
+But the [Manage Plan] button had vanished from his account.

 Adobe Customer Care Virtual Assistant: Hi.
 I am the Adobe Customer Care Virtual Assistant.
 Tell me what you need help with.
 I'll do my best to understand and find the right person to assist you.